NOAA-PMEL/EDD-SerialVisualizer/README.md

-# EDD-SerialVisualizer
+# EDD-SerVis (Serial Visualizer)
-A program to visualize sensor or other streaming data from the serial port
+A program to visualize sensor or other streaming data from the serial port.

 ## List of programs/versions required